The Famine Road Eavan Boland – Analysis Guide

 Themes in The Famine Road Eavan Boland

-Boland masterfully weaves together several significant themes in ‘The Famine Road’.
+Boland weaves together several significant themes in ‘The Famine Road’.
 Examiners expect you to identify and explain these themes clearly.

 -